dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 ### Test with application credentials flow
 This where fun starts.
 If the setup is correct you will be able to do exactly the same test as with delegated credentials.

+> be patient maybe it is not propagated imediately <br>
+>  check your permissions
 ## Extra commands
 ### Delete permission